lockss/lockss-rtd-manual/docs/glossary/index.rst

    Web replay engine

-      A Web replay engine, or :index:`Web playback engine <see: Web playback engine; Web replay engine>`, is a software application that allows a user to interact with a Web archive in a Web browser, typically with the ability to view the same URL as it was at different points in time.
+      A Web replay engine, or :index:`Web playback engine <see: Web playback engine; Web replay engine>`, is a software application that allows a user to interact with a Web archive in a Web browser, typically with the ability to view a URL as it was at different points in time.
 The most famous example of a Web replay engine is that of the `Internet Archive Wayback Machine <https://web.archive.org/>`_.

       |LOCKSS| offers up to three Web replay engines: :term:`ServeContent`, :term:`Pywb`, and :term:`OpenWayback`.